-How Value-Based Care is Transforming Healthcare
+How Value-Based Care Is Transforming Healthcare

 The healthcare industry continues to undergo a massive transition to value-based care, prioritizing health outcomes and patient experience in a way that has never been seen before.
 This has opened the door for new care delivery models, payment models and technologies that put a greater emphasis on patient outcomes, engagement, adherence and empowerment.